 - Failure to order appropriate diagnostic tests or correctly interpret test results

 - Failure to refer a patient to the appropriate specialist for treatment

 - Failure to review a patient’s medical records

 - Prescribing inappropriate medication or the wrong dosage

 Our clinical negligence team are highly skilled in negotiation and alternative dispute resolution, meaning we resolve the majority of the GP negligence claims we handle without the need for a court hearing.
 This allows you to avoid the stress and uncertainty of having your case dealt with in court, while also normally meaning we can secure compensation faster and with lower legal expenses.

-However, we are also highly experienced in taking negligence claims through the courts.
+However, we are also highly experienced in taking GP negligence compensation claims through the courts.
 This means we can ensure you will have the right support and very best representation to help secure a fair outcome, no matter how your case progresses.

-We are accredited by the Law Society for Personal Injury reflecting our expertise in this area.
+We are accredited by the Law Society for Personal Injury, reflecting our expertise in this area.